andruhon/gaunt-sloth-assistant/README.md

 ### Other AI providers
 Any other AI provider supported by Langchain.js can be configured with js [Config](./docs/CONFIGURATION.md).

+## Contributing
+Contributors are needed!
+Feel free to create a PR.
+If you are not sure where to start, look for issues with a "good first issue" label.

 ## Building from repo
 See [DEVELOPMENT.md](./docs/DEVELOPMENT.md)